marcusGH/uk_property_price_prediction/README.md

 * Each entry in `gdf` is put in a group together with all the entries in `pois` that are within `dist_in_km` of the `gdf` entry's spatial position.
 * A specified aggregation function is run on this group, producing a value (e.g. the number of `pois` entries in the group)
 * This value is added to a new column with name `col_name`

+When programming this, I also realised how similar counting the number of POIs within an area and finding the closest POI within that area are, so there's another hidden utility function which handles the aggregation done in the most general way: `_add_spatial_aggregate_column`.

+I have added these utility function in _Address_ because they enrich my dataframes with aggregation data that is useful when evaluating how suitable a feature is for a specific problem, and the utility functions can give aggregation data that can be used to decide on features for many other problems that other people may address as well

 ## Address.py